Careers at IFPI

 • Excellent verbal and written communication.

-• High level of attention to detail and ability to analyse data.
+• High level of attention to detail and inherent curiosity.

 • Self-starter and ability to work independently as well as, as part of a team.

-• Resilience, ability to manage multiple tasks, meet deadlines and work under pressure.
+• Strong organisational skills and resilience, with the ability to manage multiple tasks/projects, meet deadlines and work under pressure.

 Desirable